Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Introduction and Background

 \section{Introduction and Background}

-Flybys of Saturn's moon Enceladus by the \textit{Cassini} spacecraft revealed multiple intriguing features suggesting an active surface and interior: plumes that continuously erupt from a region approximately centered on the satellite's south pole \citep{porco_etal06} which feed Saturn's diffuse E-ring with water-ice crystals \citep{kempf_etal10}; a very bright surface \citep{hendrix_etal10}; a high surface heat flux; and, importantly, evidence for a subsurface ocean \citep{porco_etal06, spencer_etal06, howett_etal11, McKinnon15, thomas_etal16, park_etal24}.
+Flybys of Saturn's moon Enceladus by the \textit{Cassini} spacecraft revealed multiple intriguing features suggesting an active surface and interior: jets that continuously erupt from a region centered on the satellite's south pole \citep{porco_etal06} and feed Saturn's diffuse E-ring with water-ice crystals \citep{kempf_etal10}; a very bright surface \citep{hendrix_etal10}; a high surface heat flux \citep{spencer_etal06, howett_etal11}; and, importantly, evidence for a subsurface ocean \citep{porco_etal06, iess_etal14, thomas_etal16, park_etal24}.
 This subsurface water body likely meets the criteria for \textit{instantaneous} habitability \citep{cockell_etal24}: An extensive liquid water reservoir containing salts and complex organic compounds and the expected chemical disequilibrium required for supporting metabolism.
-These conditions can occur through water-rock interactions, presumably in inferred hydrothermal systems at or below the seafloor \citep{postberg_etal09, howett_etal11, glein_etal15, hsu_etal15,cable_etal21,cockell_etal24}.
+These conditions can occur through water-rock interactions, presumably in the inferred hydrothermal systems at or below the seafloor \citep{postberg_etal09, howett_etal11, hsu_etal15,cable_etal21,cockell_etal24}.
 These lines of evidence for a potentially habitable environment position Enceladus as a compelling target for future exploration by orbiters and landers \citep{PlanetaryDecadal2023}.
-Studying to what extent these requirements have been sustained at Enceladus requires understanding the geophysical processes in the interior over geological timescales (see the discussions of \textit{sustained or dynamical habitability} in \citet{PlanetaryDecadal2023, cockell_etal24}).
+Investigating the extent to which these conditions might have been sustained at Enceladus requires understanding the geophysical processes in the interior over geological timescales (see \citet{cockell_etal24} and \citet{PlanetaryDecadal2023} for discussions of \textit{sustained or dynamical habitability}).

+Analysis of \textit{Cassini}'s imaging, thermal mapping, and radiometric tracking data explored the global shape, gravity field, libration (i.e., diurnal wobble of the ice shell), and the surface topography of Enceladus, providing insights into the interior properties.
+The large amplitude of forced physical libration suggests that the ice crust is mechanically decoupled from the rocky core, likely by a global ocean \citep{nadezhdina_etal16, thomas_etal16,vanhoolst_etal16,park_etal24}.
+The presence of a global ocean is also supported by the analysis of the low-order gravity field \citep{McKinnon15, cadek_etal16}.